AntoineSoetewey/statsandr/content/about.md

 Given my experience, I also support:

-* **Professionals** in their research, data analysis and informed decision-making by bringing a statistical dimension to their projects, regardless of the sector or core business.
+- **Students** and academics in their studies through the success of their exam or the statistical part of their thesis, thanks to tailor-made courses and personalized support in statistics and probability.
+See more information at [easystat.be](https://easystat.be/).
-* **University students** and academics in their studies through the success of their exam or the statistical part of their thesis, thanks to tailor-made courses and personalized support in statistics and probability.
+- **Professionals** and companies in their research, data analysis and informed decision-making by bringing a statistical dimension to their projects, regardless of the sector, core business or size of the company.
+See more information at [datanalyze.be](https://datanalyze.be/).

-If you need help in statistics or R for your academic or work related projects, see more information on [easystat.be](https://easystat.be/) and feel free to contact me!
+If you need help in statistics, data analysis or R for your academic or work related projects, feel free to contact me via the corresponding website!

 ## Blog - What?